 Book now: Snax Cafe

 What: Vegetarians and vegans look away now - OINK is the place to get your hog roast fix in Edinburgh.
-Locals farmers Adam Marshall and Sandy Pate teamed up to bring their fresh, high quality meat to the city after finding success on farmer's markets.
+Local farmers Adam Marshall and Sandy Pate teamed up to bring their fresh, high quality meat to the city after finding success at farmer's markets.
 The product is simple, hog roast pulled pork in a roll, but what more could you want for a cheap lunch than natural, freshly carved, local pork?
 Customise your roll by choosing the size, type of bread, sage and onion or haggis stuffing, and finally your sauce with seven to choose from.

 Where: 34 Victoria Street, EH1 2JW